 In the stylesheet, you set the h1 style for this media query to purple.

 Then you reduce the width of the browser.
-Once it gets to 1279 pixels, the h1 headings turn from blue to red, because that's what you set in the tablet media query.
+Once it gets to 1279 pixels, the h1 headings turn from blue to dark red, because that's what you set in the tablet media query.

 You reduce the width of the browser even more.
 When you get to 1000 pixels, the h1 headings turn from red to purple, because that's what you set in your custom media query.